-Special Educational Needs and Disability Information Organisations Group (SENDIOG) is a network of organisations who provide free and impartial advice to children, young people and their families.
+Special Educational Needs and Disability Information Organisations Group (SENDIOG) is a national network of organisations who provide free and impartial advice to children, young people and their families.

 Local support lists both groups set up in the local area that are run by national organisations, as well as small charities or support groups set up to help parents and young people in Trafford and the surrounding areas.

 This is Trafford's termly newsletter to keep parents up to date on all things SEND.
 This includes changes to local processes and services as well as linking you to our local offer where you can find lots of useful information, advice and support.

 NW SEND Regional Network Newsletter